 When it comes to performance, the monitors are similar as the G7 is certified as G-SYNC Compatible and has a very good overdrive implementation with fast pixel response time speed.
 Its latest firmware update fixed the notorious brightness flickering issue.

-However, the G-SYNC module still makes for more stable performance as the G7 can have some micro-stuttering as a side effect of preventing the brightness flickering.
+However, the G-SYNC module still makes for more stable VRR performance as the G7 can have some micro-stuttering as a side effect of preventing brightness flickering.

 On balance, neither monitor is better.
 It just depends on your personal preference.
 The AW2721D offers more consistent colors and performance, whereas the G7 has a more immersive picture quality due to the higher contrast ratio.